Leave Your Mark With an Engraved Paw Print!

 - Create a better balance between special kitties who need medical care and easily adoptable cats.

-- House cats and kittens from multiple sources (Everett Animal Shelter, Tacoma Humane Society, Olympic Peninsula Humane Society, public intakes, etc.) separately to reduce cross-contamination.
+- House cats and kittens from multiple sources (Everett Animal Shelter, Tacoma Humane Society, Pasado’s Safe Haven, Skagit Valley Humane, The NOAH Center, Olympic Peninsula Humane Society, public intakes, etc.) separately to reduce cross-contamination.

 - Isolate sick cats from healthy cats more effectively.